Eargo vs. Phonak

 Testing out Phonak hearing aids

-Phonak’s hearing aids include rechargeable and disposable battery options, Bluetooth streaming, and app connectivity.
-Another plus is Phonak’s line of accessories, such as Roger Wireless microphones, remote controls, and table mics.
+Unlike Eargo, which offers only rechargeable hearing aids, Phonak’s hearing aids include rechargeable and disposable battery options, Bluetooth streaming, and app connectivity.
+Another plus is Phonak’s line of accessories, such as Roger Wireless microphones, remote controls and table mics.

-Several of Phonak’s hearing aids are available on the U.S. Department of Veteran Affairs’ contract, and veterans can receive them for free or with significant discounts.
-These include in-the-ear (ITE) custom hearing aids and other options.
-We appreciate these discounts for veterans, as hearing loss and tinnitus are the most common service-connected disabilities reported by veterans and active military.
-Eargo offers veteran discounts of 10 to 20 percent on select devices, though they don’t offer any free options.
+Several of Phonak’s hearing aids are available through the U.S. Department of Veterans Affairs’ contract, and veterans can receive them for free or with significant discounts.
+That includes in-the-ear (ITE) custom hearing aids and other options.
+We appreciate the discounts for veterans, because hearing loss and tinnitus are the most common service-related disabilities reported by veterans and active military members.3 Eargo offers veteran discounts of 10 to 20 percent on select devices, but they don’t offer any free options.

 » Related Reading: Best Hearing Aids for Tinnitus in 2024